 There isn’t that much to do, but with some great scenery and the laid back attitudes of the locals, it’s hard to think of a better place to unwind.
 Accommodation is easy to find, cheap and most rooms have views of the lake.
 My days were spent reading, writing, watching TV shows and movies, listening to music and a daily bike ride or walk to take in some of the great views.
 The main tourist attraction, a scattering of stone chairs the local Batak tribe used for tribal councils (people didn’t get voted off the island, they got executed) sounds better on paper and was only interesting for about 10 minutes.
 Don’t go to Lake Toba for the attractions, go to relax!

-Getting to Lake Toba
+Getting from Medan to Lake Toba

 You can get to Sumatra on a ferry from Malaysia or Java, but it’s far more common to fly into Medan, the second biggest city in Indonesia.
-You’ll want to skip Medan unless you have a real interest in boring, grim Indonesian cities.
+You’ll want to head straight form Medan to Lake Toba unless you have a real interest in boring, grim Indonesian cities.
 You can get from the airport to Parapat pretty easily (but not always comfortably) in 4-6 hours and from Parapat it’s about an hour on the ferry to Tuk Tuk.
 I recommend taking a mini-van from the bus station in Medan instead of the local bus, which was slow and full of little cockroaches.
 It was so slow that I missed the last ferry to Tuk Tuk, which meant I was stuck in Parapat (a small and unattractive town with awful accommodation) for the night.

 Accommodation at Lake Toba